Grim-/UnityObjectActionSystem/README.md

 # UnityObjectActionSystem

 Object Action System is a ScriptableObject based action system, allowing you to drag and drop actions, or a collection of actions to be performed in response to an event.

-ObjectActionSystem uses DoTween for tweening when available. http://dotween.demigiant.com/
+ObjectActionSystem uses DoTween for tweening. http://dotween.demigiant.com/

 ## What it's For